macksterino/esportal-wrapper/README.md

 *Returns all available information for the specified match.
 The id is the match lobby id.*
 - `fetchMatch(id: number): Promise<Match>`

+*Returns all available information for the specified gather.
+The id is the gather lobby id.*
+- `fetchGather(id: number): Promise<Gather>`

 ### Examples
 For TypeScript:
 ```